 - a partnership where you or someone connected to you are partners

 - your employer or the employer of your spouse or civil partner

-You can’t use the property allowance if you:
+You cannot use the property allowance if you:

 - claim the tax reducer for non-deductible costs of a dwelling loan

 - deduct expenses from income from letting a room in your own home instead of using the Rent a Room Scheme

 If you’re starting a new self-employed business and expect your annual gross income to be no more than £1,000, you may not have to register for Self Assessment but can voluntarily if your gross income for 2018 to 2019 will go above £1,000 and you want to be in Self Assessment.

 You must register for Self Assessment and declare your income on a tax return when: